frc461/Rowdy24/doc/README.md

 # Getting Started

 This guide will help you get started with an in-depth analysis of 461's Robot Software.
+The goal of this documentation is help build understanding into what robot software development actually entails and how to develop robot software.
 Below will include helpful advice and best practices when contributing to and deploying our code.

 *NOTE: The software and imported libraries for this project are likely outdated.
 Using this project as a template for a modern project might not work.*